blackmamba-ops/TFLite-Object-Detection/README.md

 **Download Instructions:**

-To get the latest version of "Detecto," follow these steps:
+To get the latest version of **"Detecto"**, follow these steps:

-Click on this link: https://drive.google.com/drive/folders/1FxPzQSIiwWteiwuJJtH-ukgH9HBTJudH?usp=sharing Download the new application package (APK) file.
+*Click on this link: https://drive.google.com/drive/folders/1FxPzQSIiwWteiwuJJtH-ukgH9HBTJudH?usp=sharing *Download the new application package (APK) file.
-Install the APK on your Android device.
+*Install the APK on your Android device.
-Enjoy using "Detecto" for object detection on your Android device!
+*Enjoy using "Detecto" for object detection on your Android device!